Artificial Intelligence Enabled NOMA Towards Next Generation Multiple Access: Interplay Between Cluster-Free NOMA With Emerging Techniques

 \subsection{Reconfigurable Intelligent Surface}

-As a disruptive wireless technology beyond 5G, reconfigurable intelligent surface (RIS) \cite{RIS_2020} can dynamically reconfigure the wireless environment and enable the smart radios.
-The interplay between RIS and cluster-free NOMA can be analyzed as follows. \begin{itemize} \item \textbf{RISs for cluster-free NOMA systems:} While the cluster-free structure empowering higher flexibility, the system design is still subject to the uncontrollable channel conditions.
-RISs can improve the cluster-free NOMA systems from multiple aspects. (i) RISs can enhance the coverage and reduce the outage probability of NOMA systems, especially in high-frequency bands. (ii) RISs can provide extra spatial degree of freedom (DoF) to decrease users' channel correlations and mitigate interference, thus reducing the SIC decoding complexity as well as improving the spectral efficiency. (iii) By altering the channel correlations and effective gains experienced by users, the SIC implementations and the SIC decoding order can be reconfigured by RISs according to users' QoS requirements, respectively.
-Therefore, RISs can customize the cluster-free NOMA design to achieve high-quality user-centric communications. \item \textbf{Cluster-free NOMA for RISs-aided networks:} NOMA is indispensable to enhance user connectivity and realize massive access for RISs-aided networks.
-Since the effectiveness of conventional multiple-antenna NOMA schemes is limited to specific scenarios, the wireless environments should be correspondingly reconfigured by RISs.
-In comparison, by enabling ultra-flexible SIC operations, the generalized cluster-free NOMA can achieve adaptive interference management and efficient multi-domain multiplexing in various scenarios, despite the correlations of the original/reconfigured spatial channels.
-Therefore, it is capable to adaptively increase the spectral and energy efficiency of RISs-aided networks, especially under the non-ideal RISs operating conditions. \end{itemize}
+As a disruptive technology beyond 5G, reconfigurable intelligent surface (RIS) \cite{RIS_2020} can dynamically reconfigure the wireless environment and enable smart radios.
+The interplay between RIS and cluster-free NOMA is analyzed as follows. \begin{itemize} \item \textbf{RISs for cluster-free NOMA systems:} While cluster-free NOMA enabling higher flexibility, the system design is still subject to uncontrollable channel conditions.
+RISs can improve the cluster-free NOMA systems from multiple aspects. (i) RISs can enhance network coverages and reduce outage probabilities of NOMA systems, especially in high-frequency bands. (ii) RISs can provide extra spatial degree of freedom (DoF) to decrease users' channel correlations and mitigate interference, thus reducing the SIC decoding complexity as well as improving the spectral efficiency. (iii) RISs can reconfigure the SIC implementations and the SIC decoding order by altering channel correlations and effective gains experienced by users, respectively.
+Thus, the cluster-free NOMA design can be tailored to users' QoS requirements, empowering high-quality user-centric communications. \item \textbf{Cluster-free NOMA for RISs-aided networks:} NOMA is indispensable to enhance user connectivity and realize massive access for RISs-aided networks.
+Since conventional multiple-antenna NOMA schemes are scenario-specific, the wireless environment should be accordingly reconfigured by RISs.
+In contrast, by enabling ultra-flexible SIC operations, the generalized cluster-free NOMA can achieve adaptive interference management and efficient multi-domain multiplexing in various scenarios, despite the correlations of the original/reconfigured spatial channels.
+Therefore, it can adaptively increase the spectral and energy efficiency of RISs-aided networks, especially under the non-ideal RIS operating conditions. \end{itemize}